You're Approved!

 - To get the most out of your internship/training program, review our tips on how to succeed in the U.S. workplace.

-- Worried about language barriers?
-Watch the video below for more information on Business English in the U.S. workplace.
+- 🎥 Watch this video to learn more information on Business English in the U.S. workplace.

 Cultural Compass: